jamibillou/joblr/README.md

 --------

 - *high*:     handle subdomains on Heroku
+- *high*:     fix picture uploads on Heroku (they are not stored properly)
-- *moderate*: tokens should systematically be organized by views, DRY doesn't apply to tranlsations
+- *moderate*: translation keys should be organized by view, DRY doesn't apply to tranlsations
 - *moderate*: customise error pages, c.f.
 [Heroku documentation](https://devcenter.heroku.com/articles/error-pages) and [Rambling labs](http://ramblinglabs.com/blog/2012/01/rails-3-1-adding-custom-404-and-500-error-pages)
 - *low*:      patch or pull LinkedIn gem so it supports skill levels
 - *low*:      patch or pull carrierwave gem so it deletes files properly